codeAligned/tjioi/README.md

 # TJ IOI Website
 The website for TJ IOI 2017.
 Currently, TJ IOI is being run by SCT.
 If you'd like to help out, contact the SCT officers.

+Note that this repo is automatically deployed to https://tjsct.github.io/tjioi/.
+However, the official website is https://activites.tjhsst.edu/tjioi/, which requires someone to manually pull the Git repo.
+Don't be too afraid to push commits to the repo: they won't automatically go up on the official URL!

 Some general guidelines:

 * Keep it professional, please.
 This is going to be seen by potential sponsors and teachers from other high schools.
 Your words reflect on TJ.